xing5/hexo-theme-animastars/README.md

 # AnimaStars

-Add star animation to the official landscape theme along with some changes on font and colors.
+Add star animation to the official **Landscape** theme along with some changes on font and colors.

 - [Preview](http://demo.xingwu.me/animastars)